jendave/starforged-custom-compendiums/README.md

 ### Macros

-* Drag and drop macros from the `Starforged Custom Oracles Macros` compendium to the macro bar.
+* Drag and drop macros from the `Starforged Custom Macros` compendium to the macro bar.
 Macros use the current `Roll Mode` when executed.

 ### Dependencies